Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

 You know, people think this is like a painless option for the United States.

-The only reason that the Netherlands can be the Netherlands and Belgium can be Belgium and Germany can be Germany and Sweden can be Sweden with that level of social spending, is because the United States assumes the costs of the defense of those countries.
+In fact, the only reason that Western Europe has been able to go down this path, the only reason that the Netherlands can be the Netherlands and Belgium can be Belgium and Germany can be Germany and Sweden can be Sweden with that level of social spending is because the United States assumes the costs of the defense of those countries.

 So the only reason why Belgium can be Belgium is because America's America.

-You can't no country can afford European sized social spending plus uh armed sir forces with the capacity to project themselves across the planet.
+No country can afford European-sized social spending plus armed forces with the capacity to project themselves across the planet.

-So if you have this level of social spending, if you have Scandinavian size social spending at home, you've got to cut it away.
+So if you have this level of social spending, if you have Scandinavian-sized social spending at home, you've got to cut it away.

 Where do you get it out of?